 Base Fees

-BaseFeeMode can only be enums 0, 1, or 2.
+BaseFeeMode can be enums 0, 1, 2, 3, or 4.

-- 0 = Linear Fee Scheduler
+- 0 = Linear Fee Time Scheduler

-- 1 = Exponential Fee Scheduler
+- 1 = Exponential Fee Time Scheduler

 - 2 = Rate Limiter